Numbness & Tingling

 • Manual therapy to reduce stiffness and muscle tension

-• Ergonomic coaching (sitting, lifting, sleep setup)
+• Ergonomic coaching for sitting, lifting, and sleep setup

 • Image-guided injections (when appropriate)